DigiDuncan/DigiWOF/plans.md

 #### One Million
 Has either a 2/3 chance of being a Bankrupt, or a 1/3 chance of giving the Player a "million dollar" token on a correct guess.
 This is taken to the Bonus round and replaces one of the envelopes on the Bonus Wheel with a million-dollar envelope.
 #### Free Play
-Free Play allows Players to call a letter,call a free vowel, or solve the puzzle right away, all without penalty.
+Free Play allows Players to call a letter, call a free vowel, or solve the puzzle right away, all without penalty.
 Aside from this, Free Play acts as a $500 wedge and correct consonants are worth $500 each.
 #### Gift
 The Gift Tag offers $1,000 towards a company's products, plus $500 per consonant.
 #### Prize